The Powerful Scoop of Coffee Beans

 Trigonelline

 Trigonelline is largely responsible for the coffee's bitter taste and strong aroma.
 Apart from this, it is also rich in anti-bacterial components that may help alleviate dental problems.
 On a side note, coffee contains more trigonelline than green tea does.
-Specifically, you can get more of this if you drink Arabica coffee instead of Robusta coffee.
+Specifically, you can obtain more of this benefit by drinking Arabica coffee instead of Robusta coffee.

 This compound degrades instantly when roasted to form nicotinic acid and pyridines.
 Thus, the lighter the roast, the more Trigonelline content is left.

 Simply put, it is the base formed in the seeds of most plants.
-In this case, in coffee beans.
+In this case, it is with coffee beans.
 For its benefits, trigonelline is said to have anti-inflammatory, anti-pathogenic, and antioxidant properties.

 -